 Part 1.
 Information is power.
 Reorganising a collection is an act of power.
 So is deletion of information.
 So is neglect, such as leaving information to drift.
 Invisibility might be seen to help a unit within an institution quash controversy, or simply to avoid it.
 I have a hard time thinking it’s a coincidence the digital presence for the Galton Collection collapsed accidentally at the same time controversy over Galton was heating up.

 Part 2.
 Allowing information to be tightly controlled puts power in the hands of controllers.
 Anthropologists call this “control by gate keepers”.
 Curators become critical gatekeepers when the only way to access a collection is through them.
 Not only can gatekeepers control access to materials.
 They also control the inventories – the overviews – telling us what’s available and what isn’t.
 More important, gate keepers can frame our interpretation when the privilege of access finally arrives, possibly manipulating the experience visitors have with the objects.
-Access only through gatekeepers also diminishes fact checking.
+Access only through gatekeepers diminishes other people’s ability to fact check.
 It allows rumour and myth-making to persist.
-In a museum room where everyone wants to study some one thing, the most important person is the one who holds the key to the cabinet.
-Access is power, too.
+Access is power.

-I think UCL Galton Collection is so hard to find because it has suited (maybe, does suit) some people to increase its invisibility.
-I think it has suited (maybe, does suit) some people to control access.
+I think UCL Galton Collection (UCL Culture) is so hard to find because it has suited (maybe, still suits) some people to increase its invisibility.
+I think it has suited (maybe, still suits) some people to control access.
 Imagine a different setting: what if the only way to work with rare material is to work through me; the only way to get a sense of what’s available is through what I tell you; and I get paid to promote my own interpretation without really doing much to help you.
 If that is the culture of UCL Culture, it needs to change.

 Don’t blame COVID.
 Don’t blame staff furloughs.
 Closures during the pandemic have only amplified the invisibility and gatekeeping developing for the Galton Collection in preceding years.
-Those same closures have shown the value of a strong digital presence for the Galton Papers (in UCL Special Collections) available through Wellcome Collection.
+Those same closures have shown the value of a strong digital presence for the Galton Papers in UCL Special Collections and available through Wellcome Collection.

 Cultures of tight control are deemed to be unprofessional in museum and archives circles.
 Sadly, they are not as rare as they should be.
 In my own research area of history of palaeontology, several notorious examples are often cited to explain how knowledge does and doesn’t sometimes travel.
 Tight control and invisibility contradict the messaging produced by UCL Culture in its glossy self-promotional literature.

 As an institution, UCL has moved far in the direction of free and open access of primary research materials and professionally curated academic research.
 Collections now in the care of UCL Culture were heading in the same direction in 2015 (databases) and early 2017 (Imagestore).
-What’s happened with the Galton Collection since 2017 is a move in the opposite direction.
-Not only is this institutionally embarrassing, it also is contrary to the spirit of free, open, and disruptive thinking so firmly championed by the UCL academic community.
-It makes a mockery of the unit’s claims to lead on public engagement.
+What’s happened with the Galton Collection since 2017 has amounted to a move in the opposite direction.
+Not only is this institutionally embarrassing, it is contrary to the spirit of free, open, and disruptive thinking so firmly championed by the UCL academic community.
+It makes a mockery of the unit’s claim to lead on public engagement.

 In private communication, I am told a new and improved collections database for UCL Science Collection is in development.
 This is one step forward.
 However, a research-focused database alone is not good enough.
 That’s all trees and still no woods.
 A guide or catalogue is required.
 A digital presence is required.
 Critical debate over interpretation is required.
 I also would like an explanation for why we find ourselves in this situation: quiet acts of burial, gatekeeping rather than curation, and clear signs of neglect or abandonment.
 This strikes me as more a failure of executive management and strategy than some kind of shortage of funds and staff time.
 It’s a question of leadership and forthcomingness.